chuckt62/amp_trigger/README.md

 ```
 python3 amp_trigger.py
 ```
-*** Known Issue: lgpio lib fails on import when run as service.
-There is some kind of permission issue when it try's to create ".lgd-nfy" file. ***
 After you are satisfied it works, install it as a service.
 To do this update `amp_trigger.service` to point to the correct path and then:

 ```